Neural Exploitation and Exploration of Contextual Bandits: Regret Analysis

+\begin{remark} \textbf{Context assumption}.
+Theorem \ref{theo1} is notable for not making any assumptions about the contexts \(\{\bx_t\}_{t=1}^{Tn}\) used in the problem.
+This lack of restriction allow the arms to be chosen repeatedly.
+In contrast, existing neural bandit algorithms, such as those in \citep{zhou2020neural, zhang2020neural, kassraie2022neural}, rely on Assumption \ref{assum:ntk} for the contexts.
+This assumption requires the Neural Tangent Kernel (NTK) Gram matrix formed by \(\{\bx_t\}_{t=1}^{Tn}\) to be positive-definite, which means no arm context can be repetitively observed.
+Consequently, the regret upper bounds of these algorithms can be easily disrupted by straightforward context attacks, such as creating two identical contexts with different rewards. \end{remark}

-\begin{remark} \textbf{$\sqrt{\log T}$ Improvement}.
-Theorem \ref{theo1} roughly improves by a multiplicative factor of $\sqrt{\log T}$, compared to NeuralUCB/TS.
-This is because our proof is directly built on recent advances in convergence theory \citep{allen2019convergence} and generalization bound \citep{cao2019generalization} of over-parameterized neural networks.
+\begin{remark} \textbf{Proof workflow}.
+Compared to NeuralUCB/TS, our proof is directly built on recent advances in convergence theory \citep{allen2019convergence} and generalization bound \citep{cao2019generalization} of over-parameterized neural networks.
 Instead, the analysis for NeuralUCB/TS contains three parts of approximation error by calculating the distances among the expected reward, ridge regression, NTK function, and the network function. \end{remark}

 The proof of Theorem \ref{theo1} is in Appendix \ref{sec:the1p} and mainly based on the following generalization bound for the exploration neural network.
 The bound results from an online-to-batch conversion with an instance-dependent complexity term controlled by deep neural networks.